Hotline

 • 1 PM – 9 PM Eastern

-We plan to re-open the Hotline on Saturday and Sunday later in 2024.
-When call volumes are high, it may take longer to get connected—please try calling again.
+When volumes are high, it may take longer to get connected—please try calling or texting again.

 Stylized illustration of a person with long hair sitting on a cloud, with a large analog clock in the background.
 The color palette is mostly pastels in purple, pink, and yellow.